DongqingSun96/Cellist/docs/installation.rst

 * Python >= 3.10

-We recommend to create an independent conda environment for STRIDE.
+We recommend to create an independent conda environment for Cellist.
 If users do not have conda, please install Miniconda first:
 ::

    wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh